abdum99/ruban/README.md

 A malicious player does not cause the game to halt for honest participants.
 - **Proposer Autonomy:**
 The decision for which counter to choose, if more than one is available, belongs to the original proposer.
-- **Architecture Agnositicism:**
+- **Architecture and Protocol Agnositicism:**
-The system should be easily extensible to other session layer including, e.g., Blue- tooth, POSIX Sockets.
+The system should be easily extensible to other session layer including, e.g., Bluetooth, pure POSIX Sockets, MQTT.

 ## Running
 > **Warning**